 One of the ways I have been coping with the COVID-19 crisis is by choosing to focus on the many things in my life and in the world for which I am grateful.
 It’s actually a practice I’ve been doing for quite a while – spending the first few moments of each morning focused on the good in my world before I get up and try to tackle the day – but it’s become almost essential to survival over the last month.

 I realized that there are so many people in associations and organizations who are navigating all of this mostly on their own.
 Of course, organizations like MPI, ASAE, AMCI and industry partners are providing support on a global scale and the resources are incredible.
 But taking all that information and distilling it down is pretty much a full-time job on its own right now.
 I saw many comments from people — thankful to have a job in this environment – but clearly overwhelmed with information and struggling to determine what to tackle next.

 I realized right then how lucky I am.
-I don’t have to feel overwhelmed by the information, because with experts throughout my AMC team focused on each component of the COVID-19 crisis impacting our associations, I can focus on the strategic aspects of keeping my association clients moving forward.
+I don’t have to feel overwhelmed by the information, because with experts throughout my AMR team focused on each component of the COVID-19 crisis impacting our associations, I can focus on the strategic aspects of keeping my association clients moving forward.
 In that moment, I experienced a whole new sense of gratitude and now each day when I wake up, being thankful for my AMC is at the top of my list.

 As association meeting professionals, we know that for real learning to occur at our conferences participants must be active contributors to the educational experience.
 It’s…

 I love that AMR strives to make high quality-training and ongoing professional development available to all members of the team.
 But when planning the inaugural IdeaCON internal…